Meet CybrIQ at InfoComm 2026 · Booth C5052 · June 16–19 · Las Vegas · opens in · Pre-book a working session →

 Five markers, observed at Layer 1, combined into one signature.

 Device DNA does not depend on what the device says about itself.
-It depends on what the wire actually sees when the device is connected.
-Five observable behaviors are combined into a single signature, which is rebuilt every time a port is validated.
+It depends on what the switch already knows about the device, observed through standard read-only management protocols.
+Five markers are combined into a single signature, which is rebuilt every time a port is validated.

 1. 01 Link negotiation pattern.